 The TQSG provides advice and guidance to the SFC on the co-creation of a tertiary approach to quality assurance and enhancement in Scotland.
-The TQSG is made up of leaders and practitioners from Scotland's colleges and universities alongside SFC's quality agency delivery partners.
+The TQSG is made up of leaders and practitioners from Scotland's colleges and universities alongside SFC's TQEF delivery agency partners.